 Increasingly, clinics are offering tests to measure the number and activity of circulating NK cells.

-As a result of these investigations, many women are offered treatments such as steroids, intravenous immunoglobulins, and tumour necrosis factor blocking agents.
+As a result of these investigations, many women are then offered treatments such as steroids, intravenous immunoglobulins, and tumour necrosis factor blocking agents.

 Uterine NK cells accumulate in large numbers at the implantation site.
 Here they are in close contact with the invading placental trophoblast cells, which transform the spiral arteries into high conductance vessels.

-Basically, uterine NK cells grow in large numbers to protect an embryo and ensure its development.
-They are there to attack anything that may try and harm the embryo, such as viruses.
+Basically, uterine NK cells grow in large numbers to protect the embryo and ensure its development.
+They are there to attack anything that might try to harm the embryo, such as viruses.

 What Causes The Problem?

 Here’s the problem: if any inflammation is present in the pelvic cavity or the endometrial lining (endometriosis, PCOS, tubal inflammation etc.), the immune system responds by sending the other NK cells in the blood stream to attack and kill off inflammation.

-In order to get a diagnosis of high levels of NK cell activity in the uterus, a biopsy needs to be undertaken between day 24 and day 28 of a menstrual cycle.
+In order to get a diagnosis of high levels of NK cell activity in the uterus, a biopsy needs to be done between day 24 and day 28 of a menstrual cycle.
 This is because NK cells are at their highest levels during this phase of the menstrual cycle.

 Treatment for Natural Killer Cells

-Recommended reading: see our article on the MTHFR gene mutation which is also linked to recurrent pregnancy loss.
+Recommended reading: See our article on the MTHFR gene mutation which is also linked to recurrent pregnancy loss.